Summer School ’21 is fully booked and registration is closed [23 April].

 Registration and fee

 Summer School fee is 35€.
 The fee is due within the registration.
-The registration closes on 5 May.
-Do reserve your seat asap, since there are limited amount of seats available.

 If you have any questions, do not hesitate to contact us via email@example.com